guertinlab/Nascent_RNA_Methods/README.md

 ```
 \normalsize
 ## Genome alignment
 The last processing step for individual libraries is to align to the genome.
-Note that we reverse complemented both reads, so the `--rf` flag indicates that the reads are oriented opposite to typical RNA-seq data.
-The `samtools` commands convert the file to a compressed binary BAM format and sorts the reads.
+We invoke the `--rf` flag to account for the fact that we reverse complemented both reads.
+The `samtools` commands convert the file to a compressed binary BAM format and sort the reads.
 \scriptsize
 ```bash
 bowtie2 -p $cores --maxins 1000 -x $genome_index --rf -1 ${name}_PE1.rDNA.fastq.paired.fq \